amanotk/pic-nix-foot/Readme.md

   V_r' = \frac{+2 (1-\alpha) V_{sh}}{1 + (1 - 2\alpha) V_{sh}^2}
 \end{aligned}
 ```
-These drift velocities are always parallel to the x axis.
+These drift velocities are always parallel to the x-axis.
 It is easy to check that the above quantities satisfy the charge and current neutrality conditions.
 Note that the electron and ion Alfven speeds are defined by $V_{A,e} = B_0 / \sqrt{n_0 m_e}$ and $V_{A,i} = B_0 / \sqrt{n_0 m_i}$, respectively.

 # Compiling and Executing the Code
 The procedure is very similar to the description available [here](https://github.com/amanotk/pic-nix).
-Note that the [pic-nix](https://github.com/amanotk/pic-nix) repository will automatically be cloned in the build directory with the following procedure.
+Note that the [pic-nix](https://github.com/amanotk/pic-nix) repository will automatically be cloned in the build directory using the following procedure.
+Alternatively, if you want to use an existing `pic-nix` source directory in the local filesystem, you can do so by specifying `-DPICNIX_DIR=/path/to/pic-nix/dir` in the `cmake` command line.

 ## Clone
 Clone the repository via: